-This is a plastic sheet, used to protect cargo on the bottom of the pallet.
-On wooden pallets, spaces between decks can be up to 4 inches, which results in no support of the boxes’ bottom.
+A slip sheet is a plastic sheet, used to protect cargo on the bottom of the pallet.
+On wooden pallets, spaces between decks can be up to 4 inches, which results in no support under the boxes.
 To avoid compression strength deprivation, use slip sheets to cover the bottom of the pallet.

-It’s a simple physics law: create a stable base layer by placing the heaviest boxes on the bottom of the pallet.
+It’s a simple law of physics.
+Create a stable base layer by placing the heaviest boxes on the bottom of the pallet.
 The top layer should be full for steadiness, but if there are not enough boxes to fully stack a pallet, place the last few along the outside edge.

 For greater stability, boxes should be stacked in columns with one box directly over the other.
 To reduce the danger of damage, stick items as close to each other as possible.
 Column stacks prove to be the best way to make pallets stable and safe for shipment.